2 Gilded Age

 Aftermath of Ludlow Massacre, 1913

 While you could look at broken strikes as victories for management, Ludlow suggested that America was teetering on the edge of class warfare in the early 20th century.
 That prospect was potentially disruptive enough to business that management wanted to defuse the threat.
 This wasn’t the watered-down version of “class warfare” we use today to spin arguments over whether the rich should be taxed at 39% or 37%.
 In 1917, the Bolshevik Revolution in Russia demonstrated that there were more radical options out there if enough workers got pushed to the brink.
 The fact that American workers struck at all under their unfavorable conditions shows how desperate they really were.
 Who would strike today if it meant they were going to get shot?
 Often they worked 60-72 hours a week with no injury compensation or vacation and were forced to buy from company stores that overcharged them enough to keep them in debt, making it impossible to leave and find other work.
+All the money companies paid workers returned to the company.
 As country singer Tennessee Ernie Ford sang: “You load sixteen tons and what’ya get?
 Another day older and deeper in debt.
 St. Peter don’t ya call me ’cause I can’t go…I owe my soul to the company store.”

 June, 1914 Issue of The Masses